andrewbaxter/spaghettinuum/readme.md

 ## DNS bridge

+Spaghettinuum supports a DNS bridge, limited to a set of keys mapped to DNS types.
 The DNS bridge runs on UDP port `53`.

 Try it out with `dig`: